 This course allows further exploration of the structure and function of the human body.
 The course follows a sequential development of the major body systems in an organized and structured curriculum.
-The course is designed to give the students an overview of human anatomical structure and an analysis of human physiological principles.
+The course is designed to give the students an overview of the human anatomical structure and an analysis of human physiological principles.
 Labs include slide work, dissection of various animals, and studies of the human skeleton.
 The course will also use computer simulated dissections.

 Scientific Principles of Nutrition, Honors

 Scientific principles of nutrition outlines the relationship of diet, lifestyle, and the prevention of disease.
 An overview of the digestion, absorption, and metabolism of protein, carbohydrates, fat, vitamins, and minerals is provided.
 Nutrition needs at various stages of the lifespan are stressed.
 Applying the science of nutrition to your life including needs for fitness and physical activity, evaluating nutrition claims, food labeling, and other consumer concerns are emphasized.

 Nutrition and the Lifespan, Honors